 Scottish Shortbread

 I normally use Delia Smith’s recipe where she uses semolina for a bit of a crunch, but I thought I’d try the one in the Great Big Cookie Book which uses cornflour, not semolina, and very pretty moulds that make rounds imprinted with a thistle.

 There are lots of different variations – wholemeal flour, rice flour, oatmeal flour… you won’t go far wrong so long as you stick to the ratio of one part sugar, two parts butter and three parts flour.
-If you’d like to try the recipe I used, here are the instructions:
+If you’d like to try the recipe I used, the instructions are below:

+Scottish Shortbread